 Did you know that the life expectancy for men is at least 5 years less than it is for women, and of the top 10 causes of death in the U.S., men are more likely than women to die from nine of them?
 Do you know why that is?

-Well, June is “Men’s Health Month,” the purpose of which, according to menshealthmonth.com, is to heighten the awareness of preventable health problems among men and boys by prompting them to seek regular medical advice and early treatment for disease and injury.
+Well, November is “Movember,” annual event involving the growing of mustaches, to heighten the awareness of preventable men’s health problems by prompting them to seek regular medical advice and early treatment for disease and injury.

 Acupuncture for Men